jxu/primecount/README.md

 | 10^18 | 30m38s | 24739954287740860  |
 | 10^19 | 186m   | 234057667276344607 |

+*Still a better use of electricity than crypto*

 ## Correctness

 The powers of 10 in the table match Table IV of the paper.
 Previously I had only tested smaller values, and starting from x = 10^15 had an overflow bug due to cubing some values.
 Running with GCC's -ftrapv can detect signed overflow.
 There was also an issue with crashing where Algorithm 2 sometimes needs $p_{a+1}$; this was mentioned in the paper but I missed it.
 I tried to use integer math mostly, but the most likely errors will be from imprecise floating point calculations like cbrt(x), where the input double can't even represent every integer past 2^53.
 I had some exact integer checks for these with __int128 but didn't look through it carefully.